jeakfrw/jeak-framework/CONTRIBUTING.md

 # Setting up a development workspace
 1. Clone the project
 2. Import the gradle project into your favourite IDE
-  * Note: Please use the gradle version configured in the wrapper task
+   __Note__: Please use the gradle version configured in the wrapper task
 3. Done

 # Coding guidelines